 If you are still required to teach new content, communicate new concepts in small sections, videos, posts, or increments to allow students to learn in short spurts of time.
 That way, they can do ten minutes of work before helping their little sister.
 A five-minute video seems much more approachable than one that would have replaced a full class period.
 Also, consider allowing students to make their own videos and to post them, allowing for 30 mini lessons to be posted at once.
 This obviously would vary based on age and accessibility to technology.

 In speaking with your students’ families, be clear about your available times and office hours, as you too will be dealing with all of the stressors of Coronavirus, including teaching from home without childcare.
 Parents shouldn’t be expecting a permanently on-call teacher, so make sure they know when you are available and how to reach you.
 Reclarify the 24 hours response time you’ve always maintained on responding to parent emails (or whatever your boundary is).

 Need help with online resources?
 We’ve built a list with over 70 options here.

 Feeling overwhelmed?
 Share your thoughts on imperfect online learning.
-Join fellow educators in the WeAreTeachers Chat group on Facebook to get support from others just like you.
+Join fellow educators in our WeAreTeachers HELPLINE group to get support from others just like you.